gk199/cmssw/README.md

 This also outputs the Step 1 ROOT file to the same EOS directory.
 The Step 1 ROOT file can now be used in the HCAL Trigger analyzer framework: https://github.com/gk199/cms-hcal-debug.
 Need to list the generated MC files in analyze_run3.py, arguments for run.C, and filepaths for plot_QCD_LLP.py.

 # Instructions for Gen Matching
 In afs/cern.ch/work/g/gkopp/MC_GenProduction/CMSSW_10_6_0/src/L1_TriggerWork/GenMatching/plugins there is GenProcessAnalyzer.cc and BuildFile.xml.
+The GenProcessAnalyer has requirements for gen matching - hard scattering process, PDG ID 5 for b quark - and creates histograms.
 Compile with

     scram b -j 8

-In GenMatching, there is ProcessAnalyzer.py.
+In GenMatching, there is ProcessAnalyzer.py, which uses GenProcessAnalyzer as the EDAnalyzer.
 Edit which MC files in EOS this directs to, and run with

     cmsRun ProcessAnalyzer.py

+This will then output a ROOT file with histograms.
+Additionally, the parameter can be set to verbose (true, false) to choose if information about mother particles is printed out or not.